Meet Our Tutors

 Andrew has played in several bands at various functions and events throughout the years and currently plays in the “Dandy Lyons” band on electric guitar, and “Neuada”, providing acoustic guitar accompaniment and solo guitar pieces.

 Lauren has been involved with music from a young age.
 Her interests are in voice and piano.
-She is currently studying a “BA Hons.
-Music” at Ulster University Magee in Londonderry where she is a very keen member of the Ulster University choir.
+She attained a “BA Hons.
+Music” at Ulster University Magee in Londonderry where she was a very keen member of the Ulster University choir.
 Apart from studying music she is currently singing in a band and a member of the church choir at St. Marys, Macosquin.
 Her aim is to become a classroom music teacher/ therapist as she loves working with young children.

 STEVE IVESON B.MUS.HONS.